exvim/ex-project/README.md

 ex-project is a file browser focus on your current working directory.
 It provides a tree view window and allow you to manipulate folders and files directly in it.

-Many Vim users thought ex-project might be another NERDTree.
-But they have different scope. ex-project is more focus on your current project ( or working directory ).
+Many Vim users thought ex-project is yet another NERDTree.
+But actually they have different scope. ex-project is more focus on your current project ( or working directory ).
 It provides folder and file filter with it and building the whole project tree very fast first time you working the project.
 It also allow you create folders, files directly in the tree view window.

-More on that, ex-project can be working with NERDTree by its swap function.
-With it, you are freely change the plugin window betwee ex-project and NERDTree.
+More over that, ex-project can be working with NERDTree seamlessly by its window swapping functions.

 ![ex-project-window](http://exvim.github.io/images/ext/ex-project-window.png)